kawtherthecoder/PAD/MAT files/README.md

-# Desciptions of .MAT files
+# Descriptions of .MAT files

 ## 13panels.mat
 Structure containing information on extracted 13 panels from close up image taken by the MAPIR camera with the following fields:\